cs3157/recitations/recitation-1.md

   - `:w [optional filename]` This will save the current file if no file name is passed or write the current file to specified location.
+  - `:x` This will save and quit
   - `:e filename` will open the filename specified
-  - `:q` will quite vim and take you back to terminal
+  - `:q` will quit vim and take you back to terminal
   - `:[line numer]` will jump to that line

 That should be enough for basic vim navigation.
 If you want to learn to be a